fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 #### *type* labels:

+  - **needs-triage** : a user submits a work request to the team (extension proposal, bug, other request)
-  - **candidate** : an individual developer or user submits a work request to the team (extension proposal, bug, other request)
+  - **candidate** : an individual developer submits a work request to the team (extension proposal, bug, other request)
   - **product backlog** : the product owner adds an entry to the product backlog
   - **sprint backlog** : the development team adds an entry to the sprint backlog
   - **attic** : the entry is not completed, but is now considered obsolete and closed